 - 350 g mincemeat

-- Chop the butter up and then rub it into the floor with your fingertips.
+- Chop the butter up and then rub it into the flour with your fingertips.
 Add the salt and sugar and mix together.

 - Using your hands, press, knead and combine the pastry into a ball without adding any extra liquid.
 Although it will keep crumbling up at first it will form a dough after a few minutes.
 Just don't give up.